 The background is that I recently bought a set of ceramic knives and I have been pretty happy with them and since my sister-in-law cooks a lot, I wanted to share this type of knife with her as I am fairly sure she is not familiar with them.
-And even though I am not selling her the actual knives, for me to share the idea of them with her with the potential outcome of her purchasing them is an an example of trying to use a .
+And even though I am not selling her the actual knives, for me to share the idea of them with her with the potential outcome of her purchasing them is an example of trying to use a good sales pitch.

 Here is how the conversation went: